- Location: Durham, NC

 April 1995 marked the Bulls' first home opener at the Durham Bulls Athletic Park, opening the gates to a crowd of 10,886 fans.
 The Bulls continued to draw Carolina League-record crowds until August 30, 1997 when the Bulls once again lost 6-4 in 10 innings to the Winston-Salem Warthogs in the last game of their 45-season history in the Carolina League.

 On April 9, 1998, the Durham Bulls began their first season as the AAA affiliate of the Tampa Bay Devil Rays, losing 6-1 to the Norfolk Tides.
 The team continued to grow in popularity, setting a single-game attendance record of 10,916 on July 23, 2001.
-The Bulls have drawn crowds of over 505,000 in a single season.
+The Bulls have drawn crowds of over 550,000 in a single season, and on June 15, 2019, reported a house one-game record of 12,000.

-On June 13, 2002, third baseman Andy Sheets hit the first inside the park home run in Bulls history.
+On June 13, 2002, third baseman Andy Sheets hit the first inside-the-park home run in Bulls history.
 That season the Bulls would go on to claim their first International League title, beating the Buffalo Bisons to win the Governors' Cup.
-In 2003, the Bulls defeated the Pawtucket Red Sox to become the first team to win the cup in two consecutive seasons.
+In 2003, the Bulls defeated the Pawtucket Red Sox to become the first team to win consecutive cups.

-The Bulls continue to grow in popularity and in 2006, drew over 11,000 fans to a single game.
+The Bulls continued to grow in popularity and in 2006, drew over 11,000 fans to a single game.

 Notable Durham Bulls Alumni